UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson03.rst

         print('user_collection argument is not a users.UserCollection.')
         return False

 You really don't need to be type checking your inputs like that.
-The rule of thumb is that you don't care if it's particular type, you care if it works :-)
+The rule of thumb is that you don't care if it's a particular type, you care if it works :-)

 And this doesn't raise an error, it simply returns False.
 If the caller has called the function improperly, why do we think it's going to handle the False return properly?
-An Exception do to improper calling of the function should absolutely rise to up the call stack!
+An Exception due to improper calling of the function should absolutely rise  up the call stack as an Exception!

 Also -- assertions are for testing -- if you really do need to check something for a type, a plain old: